zenzoa/clod/README.md

 - Place this file in your TS2 Downloads folder, and launch TS2 to test your default replacement.
 - To update the thumbnails, remove `[TS2 Documents folder]/Thumbnails/CASThumbnails.package`.

+## Create TS2 Clothing Default Replacements (Auto)

+### Step 1: Setup Your Files
+- Same as above.

+### Step 2: Create Properties File
+- Create an empty file in the folder with the original outfits, and give it the extention `.properties`.
+This could just be a renamed text file, for example - CLOD won't read the file contents, just the file name.
+- The name of the file should consist of a series of tags, eg. `unisex_everyday_formal_notownies.properties`.
+Here are the tags you can use:
+	- `unisex`: Enable for both genders, if the outfit is for babies, toddlers, and children.
+If absent, use the original genders.
+	- `hidden`: Hide in CAS.
+If absent, show in CAS.
+	- `notownies`: Disable for townies.
+If absent, enable for townies.
+	- `everyday` or `casual`: Enable in everyday category.
+If absent, disable in that category.
+	- `swim`: Enable in swimwear category.
+If absent, disable in that category.
+	- `sleep` or `pjs`: Enable in sleepwear category.
+If absent, disable in that category.
+	- `formal` or `fancy`: Enable in formalwear category.
+If absent, disable in that category.
+	- `underwear` or `undies`: Enable in underwear category.
+If absent, disable in that category.
+	- `maternity` or `pregnant`: Enable in maternity category.
+If absent, disable in that category.
+	- `active` or `athletic`: Enable in activewear category.
+If absent, disable in that category.
+	- `outerwear`: Enable in outerwear category.
+If absent, disable in that category.
+- If there is no properties file in the folder, CLOD will just use the default properties.

+### Step 3: Launch CLOD
+- Open a terminal
+- Launch CLOD with the path to the folder containing your outfits with the `-a/--auto` parameter.
+For example: `clod default-outfit ./witches -a`
+- You can remove the pack icon from CAS by setting the `product` setting to 1 with the `-p/--hide-pack-icon` parameter:  `clod default-outfit ./witches -ap`
+- The default replacements will be saved to the same folder using the name of the folder for the filename.
+For example: `witches_DEFAULT.package`
+- Any extra clothes not used in the default replacement will be placed in a `_EXTRAS` file containing decustomized outfits repo'd to the default replacements.
+For example: `witches_EXTRAS.package`

 ## Create TS2 Hair Default Replacements

 ### Step 1: Setup Your Files